akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 4.Run the following command to change the present directory to a newly cloned repository.
 Run **ls** to review the content of the repository.

        cd Ignite2019VMSS-HOL
+       ls

    ![](images/gitcontent.png)

-5.This repository contains the ARM template & Parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
+5.This repository contains the ARM template & parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
 You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a separate browser tab.

-6.Now, You'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
-Run the following command to open the parameters file in Visual Studio code.
+6.Now, you'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
+Run the following command to open the parameters file in **visual studio code**.
 Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.

        code azuredeploy.parameters.json

    > vmssName: Give a unique name for your VM scale set.

-   > adminSshKey: Paste your **Public key** created earlier.
+   > adminSshKey: Paste your **Public key** created during first exercise.

    ![](images/editprameter.png)

-7.Save and Close the Code Editor once completed.
+7.Save and close the **code editor** once the values are replaced.

 8.Now, let's create the deployment by running the below command.
-Please ensure to use your existing **Resource group** named **linux-empty-XXXX** and wait for the deployment to finish.
+Please ensure to use your existing **resource group** named **linux-empty-XXXX** and wait for the deployment to finish.

    ``az group deployment create -g linux-empty-XXXX --template-file azuredeploy.json --parameters azuredeploy.parameters.json ``